Common Language for Course Syllabi

 The University of West Georgia maintains and monitors a confidential Academic Dishonesty Tracking System.
 This database collects and reports patterns of repeated student violations across all the Colleges, the Ingram Library, and the School of Nursing.
 Each incidence of academic dishonesty is subject to review and consideration by the instructor, and is subject to a range of academic penalties including, but not limited to, failing the assignment and/or failing the course.
 Student conduct sanctions range from verbal warning to suspension or expulsion depending on the magnitude of the offense and/or number of offenses.
 The incident becomes part of the student’s conduct record at UWG.

-University of West Georgia students are provided a MyUWG e-mail account.
+University of West Georgia students are provided a MyUWG e-mail account through Gmail.
 The University considers this account to be an official means of communication between the University and the student.
 The purpose of the official use of the student e-mail account is to provide an effective means of communicating important university related information to UWG students in a timely manner.
-It is the student’s responsibility to check his or her email.
+It is the student’s responsibility to check their email.

 UWG follows University System of Georgia (USG) guidance: